Command Line Reference

 Stop at this many clusters (0 for no limit)

-Run EM this many times for each number of clusters (K) except K = 1
+Run EM (successfully) at least this number of times for each K

 --em-thresh <em_thresh>